Trace Forgotten and Lost Accounts in the UK from Spain

 - www.uar.co.uk – Experian’s Unclaimed Assets Register charges a £25 fee per search but does not take a percentage of any funds recovered.

 If you had pensions in the UK but have lost the details, take a look at the Pension Tracing Service.
-Many companies have been taken over or merged and can be difficult to trace.
+Many companies can be difficult to trace due to mergers and name changes.
 If you get in touch with David, he can recommend a regulated adviser.

 The same is also true about life assurance.
 It’s amazing how many household names of a few years ago no longer exist.
 You might even benefit from a deceased relative but you don’t know you’re a beneficiary and the Life Company doesn’t know you exist.

 Remember that in most cases you can make a search either in your own name or the name of the account holder (eg a relative).
-However be careful when using the internet (except for the sites shown above), as there are lots of scams just looking for a way to get your personal details.
+However be careful when using the internet (except for the sites shown above).
+There are lots of scams just looking for a way to get your personal details.